Vicg853/obsidian-md-storage/L1/Graph theory - L1/Particular graphs.md

 ##### Induced sub-graphs
 Differently that its normal version an induced sub-graph, has all of its parent's graph edges and nodes.

+In other words, for each node couple included in the sub-graph, their edge will be present in the sub-graph, if it exists in the parent one.
 This can be mathematically stated as: $\forall u,v \in V'$ and $e = (u, v)\in E \implies e \in E'$.
-As we see, for all node included in the node sub-graph's node list, if there are edges in the graph's edge list, this edge will be included in the sub-graph's edge list.

 We also say that an induced sub-graph, is induced from its parent, by ${u, v, ...}$ nodes.